byjg/docker-jenkins-arm/README.md

 # docker-jenkins-arm

-Repository to build Jenkins ARM
+Repository to build a Jenkins ARM Docker Image.

+The image is based on the original Jenkins Dockerfile adapted to  ARM.